Cuncolim Massacre: Portuguese retaliation and aftermath

-Biographies of the Jesuits killed in the murders
+Biographies of the Jesuits

-Fr.
 Rodolfo Acquaviva

-Rodolfo Acquaviva was born on 2 October, 1550, at Atri in the Kingdom of Naples.
-He was the fifth child of the Duke of Atri and nephew of Claudio Acquaviva, the fifth General of the Society of Jesus, while on his mother's side he was a cousin of St. Aloysius Gonzaga.
+Rodolfo Acquaviva was born on 2 October 1550, at Atri in the Kingdom of Naples.
+He was the fifth child of the Duke of Atri and nephew of Claudio Acquaviva, the fifth General of the Society of Jesus, while on his mother's side he was a cousin of Aloysius Gonzaga.
 Admitted into the Society of Jesus on 2 April 1568, he landed in Goa on 13 September 1578.
 Shortly after his arrival he was selected for an important mission to the court of the emperor Akbar the great, who had sent an emissary to Velha Goa requesting that two learned missionaries might be sent to Fatehpur Sikri, the capital of the Moghul empire.
 After spending three years at the Mughal court, he returned to Goa, much to the regret of the whole court and especially of the emperor.
 On his return to Goa, he was appointed superior of the Salcette mission, a post he held until his martyrdom.
-After hearing of Fr Acquaviva's death, Emperor Akbar is believed to have grieved; "Alas, father, my advice was good that you should not go, but you would not follow it."
+After hearing of Acquaviva's death, Akbar is believed to have grieved; "Alas, father, my advice was good that you should not go, but you would not follow it."

-Fr.
 Alphonsus Pacheco

-Alphonsus Pacheco was born about 1551, of a noble family of New Castile, and entered the Society on 8 September 1567.
+Alphonsus Pacheco was born about 1551, in Minaya (Spain), and entered the Society on 8 September 1567.
 In September 1574, he arrived in Goa, where he so distinguished himself by his rare prudence and virtue that in 1578; he was sent to Europe on important business.
 Returning to India in 1581, he was made rector of Rachol Seminary.
 He accompanied two punitive expeditions of the Portuguese to the village of Cuncolim, and was instrumental in destroying the pagodas there.

-Fr.
 Peter Berno

 Peter Berno (or Berna) was born of humble parents in 1550 at Ascona, a Swiss village at the foot of the Alps.
 After being ordained priest in Rome, he entered the Society of Jesus in 1577, arrived in Goa in 1579, and was soon appointed to Salcete.
 He accompanied the expeditions to Cuncolim, and assisted in destroying the Hindu temples, destroyed an ant-hill which was deemed very sacred, and killed a cow which was also an object of Hindu worship.
 He used to say constantly that no fruit would be gathered from Cuncolim and the hamlets around it till they were bathed in blood shed for the Faith.
 His superiors declared that he had converted more pagans than all the other fathers put together.

-Fr.
 Anthony Francis

 Anthony Francis, born in 1553, was a poor student of Coimbra in Portugal.
-He joined the Society in 1571, accompanied Father Pacheco to India in 1581, and was shortly afterwards ordained priest in Goa.
+He joined the Society in 1571, accompanied Pacheco to India in 1581, and was shortly afterwards ordained priest in Goa.
 It is said that whenever he said Mass, he prayed, at the Elevation, for the grace of martyrdom; and that on the day before his death, when he was saying Mass at the church of Orlim, a miracle prefigured the granting of this prayer.